ariadne-notes/network-notes/src/joke-red-team-housecall.md

 > I check the IPs and find they are located in several East European countries.
 >
 > "So your TV is on the wifi, huh?"
+>
 > "Yeah, but I never use the smart features, it's too slow"
+>
 > "Do you update it?"
+>
 > "Update what?"
-> "Update the software on the TV."
 >
-> I'm struggling to stay composed.
+> ...
+I'm struggling to stay composed.
 I reframe.
 >
-> "Your network will be much faster if you just ... take the TV off the wifi.
+> "Update the software on the TV.
+Your network will be much faster if you just ... take the TV off the wifi.
 Your ...
-TV looks to be participating in a botnet"
+TV looks to be participating in a botnet."
+>
 > "Is that bad?"
+>
 > "It isn't good."
 >
 > I offered to segment the network and install pfSense.
 She said she "just wanted Spotify to stop cutting out."